Key considerations in US government investigations

 Guiding a client through a US government investigation requires advising on a myriad of complex strategic decisions.
-This article outlines certain critical considerations for companies and their counsel as they navigate criminal, civil and regulatory investigations, whether being led by the Department of Justice or an agency (e.g., Securities and Exchange Commission, Commodity Futures Trading Commission or Office of Foreign Assets Control).
+This article outlines certain critical considerations for companies and their counsel as they navigate criminal, civil and regulatory investigations, whether being led by the Department of Justice or an agency such as the Securities and Exchange Commission, the Commodity Futures Trading Commission or the Office of Foreign Assets Control.

-- At the outset of a US government investigation, counsel should evaluate how the investigation began and how far it has progressed in order to assess how best to respond
+- At the outset of a US government investigation, counsel should evaluate how the investigation began and how far it has progressed to assess how best to respond.

 Referenced in this article

 - US Department of Justice, Justice Manual, Principles of Federal Prosecution of Business Organizations